-STUDY ABROAD AT QUEEN'S UNIVERSITY BELFAST

-As the leading UK university on the Island of Ireland, over 200 students from North America come to Queen's University Belfast each year to study abroad for a semester or an academic year.
+STUDY ABROAD AT QUEEN'S UNIVERSITY BELFAST As the leading UK university on the Island of Ireland, over 300 students worldwide come to Queen's University Belfast each year to study abroad for a semester or an academic year.
+WHY BELFAST?

-WHY Belfast?

 Belfast is a vibrant city and a "Must See" European destination, with its own distinct culture and traditions.
 Belfast is in the safest region in the UK (UK British Crime Surveys 2021/22).